How To Switch to Cash Only for Your Budget

 This type of budget requires that you learn to plan ahead.
 Generally, it’s not a good idea to carry huge amounts of cash around with you all of the time.

 So you leave your grocery money at home unless you are going to the grocery store, and take only $20 to work if you plan on eating out that day.
 You get the idea.
 Bonus: This will also help to cut back on your impulse purchases.

 Stick to Your Limits

 However, you can switch money between envelopes if you find that you have overspent on your grocery budget, but you are out of food halfway through the month.
 But this means that you will have to cut spending in other areas.

 Adjust Your Categories

 - Using cash may not always seem very convenient, but it is a great way to stop yourself from overspending.
-It causes you to think about your purchases, and consciously consider how much you are spending.
-This can really help you to stop using your credit cards as well.
+It makes you think about your purchases, and consciously consider how much you are spending.
+This type of budget can also help you to stop using your credit cards, as well.
 If you need to make online purchases, you may want to use Google Wallet to separate the categories from your regular checking account.

 - If you are married, budgeting as a couple can be very difficult.
-Cash can help make budgeting easier.
-You can divide the money between your individual categories, and leave the grocery money or entertainment money in a place where you can both access them when you need it.
+A cash budget can help make budgeting easier.
+You can divide the money between your individual categories, and leave the grocery money or entertainment money where you can both access it if you need it.

 Updated by Rachel Morgan Cautero.